Quick start guide

 ]

-Users would then be able to register by visiting the URL /accounts/register/, log in (once activated) at /accounts/login/, etc.
+Users would then be able to register by visiting the URL /accounts/register/.

-The sample URL configuration above also sets up the built-in auth views included in Django (login, logout, password reset, etc.) via the django.contrib.auth.urls URLconf.
+The sample URL configuration above also sets up the built-in auth views included in Django (login, logout, password reset, etc.) via the django.contrib.auth.urls URLconf, so users would be able to log in at /accounts/login/, etc.

 The following URL names are defined by django_registration.backends.activation.urls: